taiena/cv/README.md

 **PROFESSIONAL EXPERIENCE**

-  Developing a project for a social network (for a training course React Samurai)
+  Developing a project for a social network (for a training course)

   <https://github.com/taiena/project_react>